rxn4chemistry/rxnaamapper/README.md

 ## use the tokenizer

-Using the examples vocabulary and AA tokenizer provided, we can observe the enzymatic reaction tokenizer in action:
+The example below shows how to use the `LMEnzymaticReactionTokenizer` with the vocabulary previously created and the tokenizer:

 ```python
 from rxn_aa_mapper.tokenization import LMEnzymaticReactionTokenizer